hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 import draw

 # The first time a module is loaded into a running Python script,
-# it is initialized by executing the code in the module once.
+# it is initialized by executing the code in the module "once".
 #
 # If another module in your code imports the same module again,
-# it will not be loaded twice but once only.
+# it will not be loaded twice but "once only".
 #
-# So local variables inside the module act as a Singleton,
+# So local variables inside the module act as a "Singleton",
 # they are initialized only once.